Viscoelasticity: Effect of temperature

 The secondary bonds of a polymer constantly break and reform due to thermal motion.
-Application of a stress favors some conformations over others, so the molecules of the polymer will gradually "flow" into the favored conformations over time.
+Application of a stress favors some conformations over others, so the molecules of the polymer gradually "flows" into the favored conformations over time.
 Because thermal motion is one factor contributing to the deformation of polymers, viscoelastic properties change with increasing or decreasing temperature.
 In most cases, the creep modulus, defined as the ratio of applied stress to the time-dependent strain, decreases with increasing temperature.
 Generally speaking, an increase in temperature correlates to a logarithmic decrease in the time required to impart equal strain under a constant stress.
 In other words, it takes less work to stretch a viscoelastic material an equal distance at a higher temperature than it does at a lower temperature.

 More detailed effect of temperature on the viscoelastic behavior of polymer can be plotted as shown.

 There are mainly five regions (some denoted four, which combines IV and V together) included in the typical polymers.